andylushman/Flashcard-Generator/README.md

 To install the application, first clone this repository:

 git clone https://github.com/andylushman/Flashcard-Generator.git

-Then install the inquirer package for command line interaction.
+Then install the inquirer package for command line interaction:

 npm install inquirer